-Classes are held one weekend each month for the duration of the program (CPM Program is 36 months of didactics and MCHS Program is approximately 24 months).
+Classes are held one weekend each month for the duration of the program (CPM Program is 36 months of didactics plus clinicals and MCHS Program is approximately 24 months plus clinicals).
 Students will receive a schedule that lists the dates of each class on an annual basis.
-Students check in with faculty members for group discussions on assignments and lectures.
 Clinical/lab sessions will also be scheduled.

-NOTE: Class dates are subject to change at the discretion of the Academic Affairs Director.
+NOTE: Class meeting dates are subject to change at the discretion of the Academic Affairs Director.

-Application Process
+Application process